ShisatoYano/FundamentalsOfMachineLearningRegression/README.md

 ![](2019-05-08-22-52-49.png)

 ## Overfitting problem
-Standard deviation of error is decreasing by insreasing the number of $M$ but, the basis function is getting more curved as follow.
+Standard deviation of error is decreasing by increasing the number of $M$ but, the basis function is getting more curved as follow.
 ![](2019-05-08-23-29-00.png)
 This curve gets close to each sample points but it becomes deformed at a part where there is no sample point.
 This is called "over-fitting".
 The prediction for a new data will become bad.